-The top five things you need to know about the adviser track:
+The top five reasons you should sign up for the adviser track:

-- If you want the College Media Association Adviser Certification you can earn it.
+- If you want the College Media Association (CMA) official Adviser Certification certificate, you can earn it!

-- If you already have the certification, you can skip those sessions and drop in on any sessions in the other tracks.
+- And if you already have the certification, you can skip some sessions and drop in on sessions in any of the other tracks.